 - be run by a teacher or teaching assistant who has had training and is supervised to run these groups

 - include clear assessment before and after to measure progress

-- have specific targets or goals set for the children involved so they know what they need to do next and when they have achieved this.
+- have specific targets or goals set for the children involved.

-- your child will have been identified by the class teacher (or you will have raised your worries) as needing more specialist input in addition to Quality First Teaching or in place of intervention groups
+- your child will have been identified by the class teacher (or you will have raised your worries) as needing more specialist input in addition to High Quality teaching or in place of intervention groups

-You may be asked to give your permission for the school to ask for the involvement of a specialist e.g. a Speech and Language Therapist or Educational Psychologist.
+- You may be asked to give your permission for the school to ask for the involvement of a specialist e.g Educational Psychologist.
 This will help the school and you understand your child’s particular needs better and be able to support them in school.
-The specialist will work with your child and their team to understand their needs and make recommendations, which may include:
+The specialist will work with your child and make recommendations, which may include:

 - support to set better targets which include the area of their specific expertise